it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Boundary_Protection_Requirements.md

 # Boundary Protections Requirements

 ## Maturity Level 1
-- Application boundaries, such as network boundaries and APIs are inventoried - Maintain an up-to-date inventory of all of the organization's network  and API boundaries.
-[Not sure if this makes sense from an application/product stand point.
-For SaaS platforms, the network boundary kinda makes sense and the API boundaries might.
-Alternative is to remove this one]

-[AMW: I kind of agree on inventory ones because how do we enforce without helping them pass?]

->Deployments of election technology should be segregated into their own network segment.
-These should be known and kept up to date.
-If the application needs to provide access through an API or similar types of interfaces then those boundaries are also captured

-Applies to: All components

-Method: Copy

->Reference: CIS Security Best Practices for Non-Voting Election Technology 1.1.1

 - Deny Communications with Known Malicious IP Addresses - Deny communications with known malicious or unused Internet IP addresses.
 Limit access to trusted and necessary IP address ranges at each of the organization's application and network boundaries.

-[AMW: This is black list and white list approach, which should be separate.
-Black list should apply to all network boundaries.
-White list should apply to the most secure ones.
-Also, I liked the earlier requirement that mentioned the application API as a boundary.
-Please add that here.]

-[PL: agree we can split this one out between blacklist and whitelist, I do have a concern on the difficulty and managing those IP whitelists and I think it would be appropriate for a level 3]

 >This can be done using a network firewall at the parameter of your election network.
 Preventing access from known malicious IP addresses can be done for all election applications, even public facing ones.
 The Election Infrastructure Information Sharing and Analysis Center (EI-ISAC) provides list of known malicious IP addresses.